Personality-Guided Code Generation Using Large Language Models: Experimental Setup

-We evaluate personality-guided code generation using four widely recognized datasets: MBPP Sanitized \citep{MBPP}, MBPP+ \citep{EvalPlus}, HumanEval+ \citep{EvalPlus}, and APPS \citep{APPS}.
-In the following, we provide a brief description of each dataset. \begin{itemize} \item \emph{MBPP Sanitized} includes 427 crowd-sourced Python problems designed for entry-level programmers, each with a task description, code solution, and several automated test cases. \item \emph{MBPP+} improves upon MBPP by fixing ill-formed problems and incorrect implementations, while expanding the test suite by 35 times for more robust evaluation. \item \emph{HumanEval+} offers 164 manually curated Python problems, each featuring a function signature, docstring, code body, and multiple unit tests to detect errors that LLMs might miss. \item \emph{APPS} presents a comprehensive benchmark of 10K Python problems across varying difficulty levels.
-Given the large size of the dataset, we randomly sample 500 problems from the interview-level set to balance evaluation depth with computational efficiency. \end{itemize}
+$\bullet$ \emph{APPS} presents a comprehensive benchmark of 10K Python problems across varying difficulty levels.
+Given the large size of the dataset, we randomly sample 500 problems from the interview-level set to balance evaluation depth with computational efficiency.